 During the previous 19 seasons, the two-time SEC Coach of the Year has placed the Commodores among the nation's elite programs on a consistent basis.

 Since Macdonald joined the Vanderbilt staff in 1994, the Commodore tennis program has developed a reputation for rapid player improvement, strong commitments to coaching, and unmatched excellence on the court and in the classroom.

 Before Macdonald's arrival, the Vanderbilt women's tennis program had never been ranked higher than No. 28 in the nation.
-Under his leadership, the Commodores have finished no lower than No. 16 in 14 of the past 15 years, including a school record No. 2 ranking at the end of the 2004 season.
-Vanderbilt has ranked in the top three of the Southeastern Conference nine of the past 12 years.
-In the past nine seasons, Macdonald has coached five teams that have finished the season ranked inside the nation's top-10.
+Under his leadership, the Commodores have finished no lower than No. 19 in 16 of the past 19 years, including a school record No. 2 ranking at the end of the 2004 season.

 During the 2012 season, Macdonald guided the tennis squad to the NCAA Tournament.
 The team advanced to the Second Round of the NCAA Championships before falling to one of the top teams in the country, Southern Cal.